theomessin/vue-chat-scroll/README.md

 <script src='https://cdn.rawgit.com/heatherbooker/sticky-scroll/master/stickyScroll.js'></script>
 ```

-Add 'v-sticky-scroll' as an attribute on the element you wish to always scroll to the bottom of:
+Add `v-sticky-scroll` as an attribute on the element you wish to always scroll to the bottom of:

 ```html
 <div class='i-wish-this-would-scroll' v-sticky-scroll></div>
 ```

-### options
+### options: animate

-ANIMATE
-the scrolling will jump to the bottom by default. if you prefer a smooth scroll, add
+the scrolling will jump to the bottom by default.
+if you prefer a smooth scroll, add:
+- argument 'animate'
-argument 'animate' and (optional) expression <numOfMilliseconds> (default is 300)
+- optional: expression <numOfMilliseconds> (default is 300)

 ```html
 <div class='i-wish-this-would-scroll' v-sticky-scroll:animate></div>